An Adventure Travel Guide To Pag Island Croatia

 Pag cheese (Paški sir)

-Before Pag island became the party Mecca, it currently is.
+Before Pag Island became the party Mecca it currently is.
 The claim to fame was its unique cheese.
 Pag cheese is made from sheep’s milk.
 It is hard and crumbly and typically ages for several months or even years.
 Enjoy this local delicacy with olive oil and a glass of dry white Žutica.
-Or join on a cheese tour to guide you through the whole history and process.
+Or join a tour to guide you through the whole history and process.

-The extraordinary restored Ducal Palace (Kneževa Palača) in Pag Town, is home to the lace museum.
+The extraordinarily restored Ducal Palace (Kneževa Palača) in Pag Town is home to the lace museum.
 Showcasing some wonderfully intricate designs and the historical timeline of lacemaking in Pag.
-This cultural heritage is vital to Croatia and UNESCO gave lace-making Intangible Cultural Heritage status in 2009.
+This cultural heritage is vital to Croatia, and UNESCO gave lace-making Intangible Cultural Heritage status in 2009.

 Is Pag nightlife good?